intarchboard/draft-path-signals-collaboration/draft-iab-path-signals-collaboration.md

 trusted node, or there's a danger of an attack where someone else may forge messages that could endanger the communication.

+Authenticated integrity protections on signalled data can help ensure that data received in a signal has not been modified by other parties, but both network elements and endpoints need to be careful in processing or responding to any signal.
+Whether through bugs or attacks, the content of path signals can lead to unexpected behaviors or security vulernabilities if not properly handled.

 However, it is important to note that authentication does not equal trust.
 Whether a communication is with an application server or network element that can be shown to be associated with a particular